| LINKTYPE_ name

 and clear if the frame was received by the host from the controller,

-followed by an HCI packet indicator byte, as specified by Volume 4, part
+followed by an HCI packet indicator byte, as specified by the UART

-Bluetooth specifications, followed by an HCI packet of the specified
+Bluetooth Core specification, followed by an HCI packet of the

-packet type, as specified by Volume 2, Part E of the same document.
+specified packet type, as specified by the Host Controller Interface

 |